Get a free, no obligation personal loan quote with rates as low as 9.99%

 We’ve already briefly touched upon the credit card issues, but it is certainly worth mentioning more than once.
 Perhaps the most prevalent and common reason for consumer debt is the overuse and abuse of credit cards.

 Credit cards are not inherently bad.
 They serve a purpose: a convenient way to spend money without having to carry cash.
-Most credit cards have valuable insurances, roadside assistance, and fraud protections that you don’t get by paying cash.
+Most credit cards have valuable insurance, roadside assistance, and fraud protections that you don’t get by paying cash.

 Furthermore, credit card points are rewards created new forms of currency, or cash equivalents.
 In a way, it makes you stretch your money further if you can use points for travel or bill payments.